BS/MBA Professional Accounting

-The B.S. in Professional Accounting / Masters of Business Administration Program offers students an option to complete a CPA licensure qualifying curriculum and is structured to meet the requirement in accordance with the regulations of the State of New York.
-The successful completion of the five-year program leads to two degrees: a B.S. in Professional Accounting and an MBA.
+The B.S./M.B.A.
+Professional Accounting program offers students an option to complete a CPA licensure qualifying curriculum and is structured to meet the requirement in accordance with the regulations of the State of New York.
+The successful completion of the five-year program leads to two degrees: a B.S. and MBA in Professional Accounting.
 The program consists of a total of 153 hours in undergraduate and graduate credits, planned over a five-year period, including coursework during ten semesters and one summer session.

-The initial admission into the School of Business follows the institution’s admissions processes.
-Students are encouraged to apply to the MBA program by the end of their junior year.
+The initial admission into the O'Malley School of Business follows the institution’s admissions processes.
+Students are encouraged to apply to the 5th-year MBA program during the summer before their senior year.
 Applications from seniors will be accepted.

 |PSYC 203||Introduction to Psychology I||3|

 |RELS 110||The Nature and Experience of Religion||3|

 |ACCT 201||Principles of Accounting I||3|

 |ACCT 202||Principles of Accounting II||3|